cthoyt/pystow/README.md

 # PyStash

-Easy configuration of storing stuff to go with your python package
+Easily pick a place to store data to go with your python package.

 Install with: `pip install pystash`